Office of Disability Services

 - Submit appropriate documentation from a licensed professional evaluator or medical professional.
-Documentation must include the following:
+Documentation should adhere to these guidelines:

 - Accommodations are not official unless they have been created through the Office of Disability Services

-- The Office of Disability Services reserves the right to request more documentation if documentation submitted is deemed dated or insufficient; documentation needs to be current within the last three (3) years
+- The Office of Disability Services reserves the right to request more documentation if documentation submitted is deemed insufficient.

 Note on Technical Standards

 Some programs require students to meet certain technical standards encompassing the

 following skills:observation; communication; motor function and coordination; intellectual

 abilities:conceptual, integrative, and quantitative; and behavioral and social attributes.